-Pupil corner - Can you:
+Challenge yourself - can you:

-- Adapt this activity so everyone in your group is included and can play against each other? - 2.
+- 1. Adapt this activity so everyone in your group is included and can play against each other? - 2.
 Work together to improve each other's skill level?

-Easier Harder Space • Increase size of the playing area. • Reduce the size of the playing area.
+Easier Harder Space • Increase the size of the playing area.
+Reduce the size of the playing area.
 Task Increase the number of bounces allowed.
-Allow players to roll the ball against the wall.
-Players can only use their non-dominant hand to throw the ball.
-Equipment • Use a larger or lighter ball. • Introduce a racquet or bat.
-People • Take part individually first to develop throwing and catching skills.
-Increase the number of players on each court.
+Allow participants to roll the ball against the wall.
+Participants can only use their non-dominant hand to throw the ball.
+Equipment Use a larger or lighter ball.
+Introduce a racquet or bat.
+People Take part individually first to develop throwing and catching skills.
+Increase the number of participants on each court.